 The master of disguise

-I hid my eating disorder from even my best friends and family.
-But a couple years later and into my college years, I was binging and purging so often, anyone who spent any time with me probably knew what was going on.
+I hid my binge eating from even my best friends and family.
+A couple years later, I was binging and purging so often, anyone who spent any time with me probably knew what was going on.

 However, in the later years of college and even post college, I had it more under control and almost no one knew I still struggled.